18 Quick Midline Crossing Activities for Academic Tasks

 For related content, check out the posts in the Sensory Activities-Brain Breaks section.

-Classroom Exercise Breaks – Crossing Midline Activities, Proprioceptive / Movement Exercises to Increase Focus & Attention, Improve Core Stability, & More…
+Classroom Exercise Breaks – Crossing Midline Activities, Proprioceptive Activities, Movement Exercises to Increase Focus & Attention, Improve Core Stability, & More…

 Use these specific occupational therapy exercises to improve: